icevans/SPA-Todos/README.md

 front-end.
 The front-end is a single-page app that interacts with the server via an API (see /docs/ for API documentation).

+## Setup

+To run the app locally:

+1. Create a sqlite database in the `db/` directory
+1. Import `reset.sql` into this database
+1. Run `npm install`
+1. Run `npm start` and view the app in your browser at `http://localhost:3000`
+1. API documentation can be viewed at `http://localhost:3000/doc`

 ## Design Considerations

 The app divides responsibilities into three main components.
 There is a `TodoList`